Our Pipeline

 BDC-3042

-BDC-3042 is a myeloid modulating agonist antibody that reawakens myeloid cells to attack tumor cells.
-We identified monoclonal antibodies that are capable of binding to and agonizing a novel cell surface protein (referred to as Dectin-2) on tumor-supportive macrophages.
+BDC-3042 is a first-in-class antibody that reprograms tumor-associated macrophages (TAMs) to attack tumor cells.
+BDC-3042 is a monoclonal antibody that binds to and agonizes dectin-2, a cell surface protein on tumor-supportive macrophages.
 The activation of these macrophages results in the production of pro-inflammatory cytokines, consistent with the characteristics of tumor-destructive macrophages.
-Dectin-2 may have the potential to reprogram tumor-supportive macrophages into tumor-destructive macrophages to elicit a productive anti-tumor immune response.
+BDC-3042 has the potential to turn tumor-supportive macrophages into tumor-destructive macrophages to elicit a productive anti-tumor immune response.